New Tik Tok trend damaging schools

 Calhoun County ISD Superintendent Larry Nichols said a video on the social media app inspired some vandalism at the two schools and around the state as well.

-Parents of students at Travis received a letter from Principal Dr. Jodi Carter informing them of the Tik Tok challenge, “Devious Lick,” which challenged students to steal items from the school, deface or destroy school property.
+Parents of students at Travis received a letter from Principal Dr. Jodi Carter informing them of the Tik Tok challenge, “Devious Lick,” which challenged students to steal items from the school and deface or destroy school property.

-“Over the past week we have noticed an increase in vandalism on campus.
+“Over the past week, we have noticed an increase in vandalism on campus.
 The vandalism has spread from the campus to the stadium area.
-Due to this, you may notice an increase in supervision and police presence in those area,” wrote Carter.
+Due to this, you may notice an increase in supervision and police presence in those areas,” wrote Carter.

-The vandalism occurred mainly in the bathrooms and was ugly but more of a pain in the rear, said Nichols.
+Nichols said the vandalism occurred mainly in the bathrooms and was ugly but more of a pain in the rear.

 “That a social media platform in China has inspired this vandalism in Texas bathrooms is an interesting commentary on how social media works,” said Nichols.